nyaosorg/nyagos/Doc/02-Options_en.md

 ### --completion-slash (lua: `nyagos.option.completion_slash=true`)
 use forward slash on completion

-### --disable-virtual-terminal-processing
-Do not use Windows10's native ESCAPE SEQUENCE.

-### --enable-virtual-terminal-processing
-Enable Windows10's native ESCAPE SEQUENCE.
-It should be used with `--no-go-colorable`.

 ### --glob (lua: `nyagos.option.glob=true`)
 Enable to expand wildcards

-### --go-colorable
-Use the ESCAPE SEQUENCE emulation with go-colorable library.

 ### --help
 Print this usage